Do Go On - 360 - Alan Turing & The Enigma

 Am I the deciding vote now?

-Yeah, it's that riff.
+Yeah, does that riff?

 So good.

-But maybe it's just been overdone.
+Maybe it's just been overdone.

 But now I'm like, nah, it sucks.